giovanniboscu/continuous-section-field/cuf/readme.md

+# DRAFT

 # CSF-CUF Framework

 This repository provides a framework for building and running models based on the Carrera Unified Formulation (CUF).

-It is not a theoretical treatment, but a parametric and reusable implementation.
-The model is described through YAML files defining geometry, materials, loads, boundary conditions, and the expansion law; the framework then automatically builds and executes the corresponding CUF model.
+It is not intended as a theoretical introduction to CUF.
+Its purpose is to provide a parametric and reusable implementation that can be used directly from external model definitions.

+The model is described through YAML files containing the geometry, material distribution, loads, boundary conditions, and the transverse expansion rule.
+From these inputs, the framework builds and runs the corresponding CUF model.

-The solver core is independent of the cross-section geometry.
-Geometric and constitutive information is supplied by an external provider based on CSF, which the solver queries during model construction.
-This keeps the problem description separate from the computational algorithm and allows the same solver core to operate on different configurations.
+The solver core is independent of the specific cross-section geometry.
+Geometric and constitutive information is supplied by an external CSF-based section provider, which is queried by the CUF implementation during model construction and evaluation.
+This keeps the description of the physical problem separate from the numerical formulation and allows the same solver core to operate on different section configurations without embedding section-specific assumptions in the solver.

-The repository includes two complete workflows:
+The repository includes two complete workflows.

-- a **prismatic model**, used to reproduce the reference benchmark cases;
-- a **variable-section model**, showing how the same architecture can be applied to beams whose geometry and materials evolve along the longitudinal axis.
+The first is a **prismatic model**, derived from the 2010 Carrera and Giunta reference case.
+It is organized to reproduce the final benchmark tables for the more complex cross-section, providing a direct and repeatable reference case.

+The second is a **tapered model**, in which both geometry and material properties vary along the beam axis.
+It uses the same CUF core and the same CSF-based interface, showing how the framework can move from a classical prismatic benchmark to a genuinely variable-section problem without changing the solver architecture.

+From a user's point of view, the expected workflow is therefore simple: define the physical model and the analysis parameters in YAML, run the corresponding model, and inspect the resulting displacement and stress outputs.
+The CUF machinery remains inside the framework, while the model definition stays external, explicit, and replaceable.

-This guide describes the project organization, the data flow, and the available examples.
-Theoretical details are introduced only where needed and are referred to the dedicated documentation.
+This guide focuses on how the implementation is organized, how data move through the framework, and what can be done with the available examples.
+The theoretical formulation, coupling strategy, constitutive interface, and numerical validation are documented separately.

 ## Theoretical formulation and validation